kenchoong/SarahTheAssistantWitAi/README.md

 - Say: Show my to do list - Will give you all to do task you recorded
 - Say: Show my shopping list- Will give you all item in the list

 **When Sarah ask: Anything else?**
-If say: Nothing else, That's all, this will cancel all previous operation
+If say: Nothing else, That's all
+*this will cancel all previous operation*

 Check what you recorded and listen your input by clicking button at the top bar